 U.S. Department of State Bureau of International Narcotics and Law Enforcement Affairs and Washington Department of Corrections

 With key players from the Washington, Colorado, and United States governments present, on May 22 in Vienna the UN Crime Commission — under the leadership of South Africa and with the support of Canada, Poland, Uruguay, the United States, and 50+ co-sponsoring nations – successfully adopted the first update in 60 years of the Standard Minimum Rules for the Treatment of Prisoners (SMRs).
 These international standards, which will guide nations’ practices around the world, are now known as the “Mandela Rules” in honor of the late South African president and civil rights hero, who spent many years confined to Robben Island prison.

-The Washington State Department of Corrections has focused its practices on providing an evidence-based continuum of care, which emphasizes preparing offenders for successful reentry from their first contact with the state correctional system.
-These efforts center on managing offenders based on risk-level, treatment needs, and offender development through skill-building and workforce training.The department works toward encouraging offender behavioral change and reserves restrictive housing only for those who cannot be safely managed in the general population.
+The Washington State Department of Corrections has focused its practices on providing an evidence-based continuum of care, which emphasizes preparing inmates for successful reentry from their first contact with the state correctional system.
+These efforts center on managing inmates based on risk-level, treatment needs, and inmate development through skill-building and workforce training.The department works toward encouraging inmate behavioral change and reserves restrictive housing only for those who cannot be safely managed in the general population.

 While not legally binding, the SMRs provide minimally acceptable standards and practical guidelines for correctional professionals regarding the treatment of individuals held in prisons and correctional facilities.
 The United States uses the SMRs as a baseline document in delivering corrections-related technical assistance and capacity building to partner countries.
 The United Nations frequently draws upon experts from U.S. correctional systems which regularly implement the SMRs in their daily operations to train and mentor foreign partners as part of U.S. assistance programs.